Yukyin/DeepSupport/README.md

 # DeepSupport 🧪
 💪 DeepSupport is a problem-clarification and action-planning companion.
-Write your blockage — it helps you clarify the real issue, decompose key factors, and generate actionable next steps.
+Write your blockage, it helps you clarify the real issue, decompose key factors, and generate actionable next steps.

 ![Overview](overview.png)